aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 ## mqttTopic

 This must contain the exact topic desired.
 These are not required to be uniform or unique.
-Any valid topic is allowe but remember it must be available on the host or no usable data will be output.
+Any valid topic is allowed but remember it must be available on the host or no usable data will be output.

 ## jsonPath

+The jsonPath is required but maybe empty if you are using csvOutputFormat as a literal and the csvColumn is also empty.

 This must conform to RFC 6901.
 I will explain the basic using the example below:
 ```